Alfresco/docs-alfresco/insight-engine/latest/admin/index.md

 There are a number of ways to back up Search and Insight Engine.
 You can set the Solr indexes backup properties either by:

-* Using the Admin Console
+* Using the Admin Console.
-* Editing the `alfresco-global.properties` file
+* Editing the `alfresco-global.properties` file.
 * Using a JMX client, such as JConsole.

 {% capture console %}